How To Calculate Shipping Costs and Choose the Right Service

 How to charge for shipping

+It’s important for the health of your business to know how much to charge for shipping.
 Shipping costs can add up, but it doesn’t have to hurt your bottom line.
 When you know what you have to pay, you can cover that cost in a variety of ways.

 - Flat rate shipping – If your products typically fit well into one of the USPS flat rate shipping boxes, you can pass that flat rate on to your customers.
+FedEx and UPS offer flat rate options too.

 - Shipment-level transit time – Help your customers save time, improve on-time delivery percentiles, and receive extremely reliable delivery estimates using our EasyPost Smartrate API.